About

 The Museum of Authenticity, an intimate museum of art and culture, opened on 16 October 2020 in historic downtown Salida, Colorado following over seven years of planning and construction.
 The idea for the Museum presented itself—I was not looking for it.
 That said, throughout my adult life, I have hoped to leave behind something of value to others—the Museum is my legacy.

 The Museum is significant to me personally, as well.
 A writer, I express myself on the printed page.
 A visual artist, I express myself on “canvas.”
 The Museum challenges me to create something meaningful through the selection and arrangement of two- and three-dimensional objects in three-dimensional space.
-This process will allow me to harmonize the various aspects of my rich, rewarding, and sometimes challenging life.
+This process allows me to harmonize the various aspects of my rich, rewarding, and sometimes challenging life.

 museum front facade 2020

-Most of the objects in the Museum fall easily into one of three collections: lithographs, woodcuts, and other prints made in the mid-20th-century—primarily by Colorado and New Mexico artists— that depict landscapes and Native American subjects; handmade and other utilitarian objects and folk art, primarily from Greece; and my own works on paper.
+Most of the objects in the Museum collections fall easily into one of three categories: lithographs, woodcuts, and other prints made in the mid-20th-century—primarily by Colorado and New Mexico artists— that depict landscapes and Native American subjects; handmade and other utilitarian objects and folk art, primarily from Greece; and my own works on paper.
 Of course, each object on display tells a unique story.
 The epiphanies proliferate when multiple objects are assembled into clusters that seem unusual and unexpected.

 I invite you to follow the Museum blog for answers to questions that occur to you—and others you might not think of.
 For example, I will write about the name, “Museum of Authenticity.”
 It was given to me—I did not invent it.